michaeleii/comm-documentation/README.md

 ### What is Passport.js?

 Passport JS is a widely used middleware for handling authentication in Node.js web applications.

-It can help developers save a lot of time and effort in implementing authentication and managing user sessions.
+It can help you save a lot of time and effort in implementing authentication and managing user sessions in your web applications.

 ### Getting Started with Passport.js